mooahmad/prestaconcept.github.io/presta-gedmo-doctrine-extensions/index.md

 The last thing is to configure the locales to display in your locale switcher.

-This bundle use two parameters :
+This bundle uses two parameters :

-- locales : array of available locales for translation ie your frontend locales
+- locales : array of available locales for translation; i.e., your frontend locales
 - default_locale : which locale to set by default ?

 So your configuration can look like this :